cryptoparty/handbook/src/chapter_07_safer_browsing/04_proxy_settings.md

 Default Firefox proxy configuration
 -----------------------------------

-In Firefox you can change the settings for using a proxy you'll have to open the Options or Preferences window of Firefox.
-You can find this in the menu, by clicking on the top of the Window and selecting `Edit > Preferences`.
+In Firefox you can change the settings for using a proxy.
+You'll need to open the Options or Preferences window of Firefox.
+You can find this in the menu, by clicking on the top of the Window and selecting `Edit > Preferences` on Linux or `Tools > Options` on Windows.

 Go to the Network section and open the Advanced tab.